lelandshir/React-Material-UI/README.md

 - `Lists` === Data Display Componenets in MUI
 - Lists are vertaile and can render icons or text: ListItemIcon || ListItemText; lots of properties available on the list component

+### zIndex && position

+- learned to make great use of these CSS style keys when implementing a header, footer and drawers.
+We never want drawers to slide over the header and footer bc it covers valuable content.
+Use a combo of zIndex, position and Material-UI's props to control these details.